 Stephen Anthony, CIMA®

-Stephen Anthony is the Chief Economist at Macroeconomics Advisory and specialises in portfolio allocation and strategy briefing inputs for wholesale market participants.
+Stephen Anthony is the Head of Macro Research at Macroeconomics Advisory and specialises in portfolio allocation and strategy briefing inputs for wholesale market participants.
 He is an applied econometrician/modeller with a strong track record of analysing and forecasting the Australian economy and global markets, and is considered something of a monetary and fiscal policy specialist.

 Stephen is an experienced economic forecaster.
 He contributes to many forecasting panels including those at Bloomberg, the Reserve Bank of Australia, The Australian Financial Review, and The Conversation.
 He is a four-time winner of The Age / Sydney Morning Herald BusinessDay Economic Survey (2013, 2015, 2016 and 2018).
 He correctly predicted that Australia would most likely enter recession in February 2020 in the Scope Survey run by The Age / SMH.
 He correctly predicted the exact course of interest rate hikes in January 2023 while many major institutions had rates barely moving.
 At the same time he argued that Australia would avoid a recession and marked slowdown in 2023.